-If the layout and color scheme can change, why can’t the navigation?
+If the layout and colour scheme can change, why can’t the navigation?
 Rather than place it on the top of the design, place it somewhere else, hide it or opt for a pop-out style.
 Whichever you choose, you must keep your target audience in mind.
 Will they be able to find it easily or understand it intuitively?

 Use GIFs the right way